PEtab-dev/petab_sciml/doc/format.rst

        │   │   └── ...
        │   └── ...
        └── ...

+As NN input data may be condition-specific, arrays can be associated with specific conditions in the array data files directly.
+A single input can have either one single global `data` to specify the input's data in all conditions, or multiple condition-specific `data`.
+In the global `data` case, `conditionIds` must be omitted.
+In the condition-specific `data` case, all simulated condition IDs must be associated with exactly one `data`, to avoid undefined input.

 The schema is provided as `JSON schema <standard/array_data_schema.json>`__.
 Currently, validation is only